s-m1995/hello-world/README.md

 # hello-world
-my project on connectio between server and client
+#my project on connection between server and client in python

+#database (mysql) connection with localhost in python pycharm.